smacz18267/My-Projects/README.md

 # My-Projects

-Project 1: Replicating the functionality of the Enigma Machine https://github.com/smacz18267/Replicating-Enigma-Machine
+Project 1: Replicating the functionality of The Enigma Machine https://github.com/smacz18267/Replicating-Enigma-Machine